wavefrontHQ/docs/pages/doc/tracing_java_tutroial.md

     </dependencies>
     ```
 1. Configure the application to send data to Wavefront via the Wavefront proxy.
     1. <a href="proxies_installing.html#proxy-installation">Install the Wavefront proxy</a>.
-For this tutorial let's install the Wavefront Proxy on Docker.
+For this tutorial let's install the Wavefront proxy on Docker.
         ```
         docker run -d \
           -e WAVEFRONT_URL=<your_cluster_name> \